 Defense goal: A very good plea would be to the entire statute phrased in the disjunctive so that it includes offer to sell, distribute, transport.
 That prevents the conviction from being an aggravated felony.
 Rivera-Sanchez, supra.
 Further, immigration counsel would have a good argument (but not one guaranteed to win) that the offense also does not even make the person deportable or inadmissible.
 (See discussion of Rivera-Sanchez and Coronado-Durazo v INS, 123 F.3d 1322 (9th Cir 1997) in Calif.
-Criminal Law and Immigration 2003 Update to § 3.1-3.3)
+Criminal Law and Immigration 2004 §3.6(G).